Hurdle model

-A hurdle model is a class of statistical models where a random variable is modelled using two parts, the first which is the probability of attaining value 0, and the second part models the probability of the non-zero values.
-The use of hurdle models are often motivated by an excess of zero's in the data, that is not sufficiently accounted for in more standard statistical models.
+A hurdle model is a class of statistical models where a random variable is modelled using two parts, the first of which is the probability of attaining the value 0, and the second part models the probability of the non-zero values.
+The use of hurdle models is often motivated by an excess of zeroes in the data that is not sufficiently accounted for in more standard statistical models.